 Thankfully, there are a whole host of different solutions for putting your paperless plan into action.
 Google Docs, for example, allows simultaneous collaboration between your employees and routinely saves any updates to prevent data loss.
 Additionally, you can quickly share updates via email which is going to help you drastically cut down on paper wastage.

-There are a lot other options out there for document creation and storage; with Microsoft Office 365 and Basecamp being notable providers.
+There are many other options out there for document creation and storage.
+With Microsoft Office 365 and Basecamp being notable providers.
 But, as every provider offers something a little different, it’s best to do your research first to find the perfect fit for your business.

 As you begin to move your payments online, you should see a huge reduction in the amount you’ll pay on postal services, envelopes, paper, and employee time.
 However, you’ll also find that making payments online is far more convenient and easier to keep track of.